-This course is timetabled with the aim of you completing your studies in June 2025.
+This course is timetabled with the aim of you completing your studies in October 2026.
 We understand that sometimes it's easy to fall behind when life begins to take over.
-In order to help, we have built in access through to the February 2026 exams just in case (an extra 8 months).
-There will also be the option to pay and register for extended access to the online materials for another 8 months should you need it, to help you complete your exams (provided you have sat the Unit 1 exam, and you are more than halfway through Unit 2).
-Only one extension will be possible and will not include access to forums or tutor support.
+In order to help, we have built in access through to the June 2027 exams just in case.
+There will also be the option to pay and register for extended access to the online materials for further 2 exam sittings should you need it, to help you complete your exams, the fee for the extension is £150.
+You will not be able to extend your enrolment a second time.